longhnguyen125/Data-Driven-Sales-Trend/README.md

 ## Applying the APPASA Framework
 *(Ask – Prepare – Process – Analyze – Share – Act)*

 This project follows the framework I learned from **Google Data Analytics Professional Certficate**, where I ultilized the **APPASA** framework to transforming raw sales data into actionable business insights.
-My analysis leverages Python along with various libraries package like pandas, and visualization libraries to uncover key sales trends across a full year of data and provide recoommendation to the stakeholders.
+My analysis leverages Python along with various libraries package like pandas, and visualization libraries to uncover key sales trends across a full year of data and provide recoommendations to the stakeholders.

 ---

-## ASK
-**Business Task:**
-To identify meaningful patterns in company sales data that can help management make informed, data-driven decisions about product performance, regional performance, seasonality, and forecasting.

-**Key Business Questions:**
-1. Which products generate the highest revenue and how do they perform over time?
-2. Which regions or customer segments contribute the most to total sales?
-3. How do seasonal patterns impact overall sales performance?
-4. Which marketing campaigns or discounts produce the highest lift in sales?
-5. How can future sales be forecasted based on historical data?

----

 ## PREPARE
-**Data Source:**
+**Data Source**
-- 12 individual monthly sales files (CSV format).
+Twelve monthly sales CSV files covering a full year of transactions.
-- Each dataset contains transaction-level information including date, product, quantity, unit price, region, and customer type.

-**Actions Taken:**
+Each file includes **order date**, **product name**, **quantity**, **price**, and **purchase address**.

+**Data Preparation Steps**
-- All monthly files were **combined using `pd.concat()`** into a single DataFrame named `all_data`.
+- Combined all 12 monthly files into a single dataset using `pd.concat()` for comprehensive yearly analysis.
-- Duplicates and null values were removed.
+- Cleaned the dataset by removing duplicates and handling missing values.
-- Data types were standardized (dates converted using `pd.to_datetime`, numeric columns cast to integers/floats).
+- Converted columns to appropriate data types (`Order Date` to datetime, numeric columns to int/float).
-- Columns renamed for readability and consistency.

-**Purpose:**
+- Extracted useful information such as month, city, and hour from existing columns.
+- Created new calculated fields, including `Sales = Quantity * Price`.

-Creating a single, clean, and consistent dataset to support year-long sales trend analysis.
+This created a clean and consistent dataset ready for analysis.

 ---

 ## PROCESS
-**Steps Executed:**
-1. **Data Cleaning:** Removed duplicates, missing values, and standardized column formats.
-2. **Feature Engineering:** Extracted `Month`, `Day`, and `Hour` from the `Order Date` to support time-based analysis.
+**Data Cleaning and Transformation**
+1. **Merge datasets:** Used `pd.concat()` to combine monthly data.
+2. **Handle missing data:** Removed rows with null values or incorrect entries.
-3. **Revenue Calculation:** Added a new column `Sales = Quantity * Price`.
+3. **Create calculated fields:** Added total sales column (`Sales = Quantity * Price`).
-4. **Aggregation:** Used `groupby()` to summarize revenue by month, product, and region.
-5. **Filtering:** Identified top-performing products and outliers using conditional filters.
+4. **Extract features:**
+   - `Month` from `Order Date` for monthly trend analysis.
+   - `City` extracted from `Purchase Address` for geographic comparison.
+   - `Hour` extracted from `Order Date` for time-based insights.
+5. **Filter logic:** Removed invalid rows such as “Order Date” text headers within the data.

-**Tools and Libraries Used:**
+**Tools Used**
-`pandas`, `numpy`, `matplotlib`, `seaborn`, `datetime`
+Python, pandas, numpy, matplotlib, seaborn, datetime.

 ---

 ## ANALYZE
-### 1. Product Performance Over Time
-- Using `groupby(['Product', 'Month'])`, I identified consistent top-selling items.
-- Visualization revealed that **Product A** and **Product B** maintained steady sales growth.
-- Notable dips were observed in **March** and **July**, possibly due to seasonality or reduced promotions.

-### 2. Regional and Customer Segment Analysis
-- Grouped by `Region` and `Customer_Type`, analysis showed that **urban regions** contributed over **60%** of total revenue.
-- Returning customers had higher purchase frequency and larger basket sizes.
-- Insights suggest focusing marketing resources on loyal, urban buyers.

-### 3. Seasonal Trends
-- Using `resample('M')` and trend plots, clear **Q4 spikes** were found—indicating strong holiday performance.
-- Categories like “Gifts” and “Beverages” dominated year-end periods.
-- Suggests aligning promotions with these seasonal cycles.

-### 4. Marketing Campaign Effectiveness
-- Merged sales and promotion datasets to measure uplift during campaign periods.
-- Bundle discounts outperformed single-item promotions by 20–25%.
-- Regression analysis confirmed a positive correlation between discount level and sales increase.

-### 5. Forecasting Future Sales
-- Applied rolling averages and ARIMA modeling to forecast next-quarter sales.
-- Results indicate a projected **10–15% increase** in total sales if current trends continue.
-- The forecast supports strategic planning for stock and staffing.
+### 1. Which month had the best sales, and how much revenue did it generate?
+The dataset was grouped by month using `groupby('Month')` and total sales were summed.

+- **Result:** December had the highest sales.
+- **Revenue:** Approximately **$4.6 million** (example value; replace with your real result).
+- **Insight:** This spike likely results from increased holiday shopping demand, making Q4 the most profitable quarter.
+*(Insert your monthly sales bar chart here.)*

 ---

+### 2. Which city achieved the highest sales overall?
+Using the `Purchase Address` column, the city name was extracted to analyze regional performance.

+- **Result:** San Francisco generated the highest overall revenue.
+- **Insight:** The city’s high population density and purchasing power may have contributed to stronger sales.
+- **Recommendation:** Focus future marketing efforts on high-performing urban areas.
+*(Insert your city sales bar chart here.)*

+---

+### 3. What time of day should advertisements be displayed to maximize purchases?
+The `Order Date` column was converted to datetime, and the hour was extracted to identify when customers placed orders.

+- **Result:** Peak order times were between **10 a.m. and 7 p.m.**
+- **Insight:** Sales activity rises steadily through the morning, peaking in the early evening.
+- **Recommendation:** Schedule online ads and email promotions during these hours to increase conversion rates.
+*(Insert your hourly sales line plot here.)*

+---

+### 4. Which products are most often sold together?
+By identifying orders with duplicate `Order ID`s, combinations of products bought together were analyzed using `itertools.combinations` and `Counter`.

+- **Result:**
+  - **iPhone** and **Lightning Charging Cable** were most frequently purchased together.
+  - **Google Phone** and **USB-C Cable** also appeared often.
+- **Insight:** Customers tend to buy accessories alongside main products, suggesting strong cross-sell opportunities.
+- **Recommendation:** Offer bundle deals or “frequently bought together” promotions.
+*(Insert your product pair chart here.)*

+---

+### 5. Which product sold the most, and why?
+Product quantities were summed and compared to price per unit to understand demand patterns.

+- **Result:** **AAA Batteries (4-pack)** were the most sold item by volume.
+- **Insight:**
+  - Lower-priced essential items drive higher quantity sales.
+  - Products with lower unit prices sell in larger volumes but contribute less to total revenue compared to high-ticket items.
+- **Recommendation:** Maintain stock availability for frequently purchased, low-cost items while promoting accessories with high profit margins.
+*(Insert your product quantity bar chart here.)*

+---

 ## SHARE
-**Deliverables:**
+**Deliverables**
-- Jupyter Notebook: contains code, visuals, and step-by-step analysis.
+- Jupyter Notebook containing all analysis steps, code, and visualizations.
-- Visualizations: bar charts, line charts, and time-series plots created using `matplotlib` and `seaborn`.
-- Key Findings: clearly summarized insights addressing each business question.
+- Graphs and charts clearly showing results for each question.

-**Audience:**
-- Sales management team
-- Marketing and operations departments
+- Summary of key findings and recommendations.

-- Senior leadership for strategic decision-making
+**Intended Audience**
+Sales management, marketing team, and decision-makers who use data-driven insights to improve strategy.

 ---

 ## ACT
-**Recommended Actions Based on Findings:**
-1. **Promote high-performing products** during historically slower months.
-2. **Focus marketing on urban and loyal customer segments.**
-3. **Increase inventory and staffing in Q4** to meet seasonal demand.
-4. **Expand bundle discounts** to sustain growth throughout the year.
-5. **Leverage forecasting insights** for more accurate production and supply chain planning.

----

-## Tools & Technologies
-- **Language:** Python
-- **Libraries:** pandas, numpy, matplotlib, seaborn, statsmodels
-- **Environment:** Jupyter Notebook
-- **Version Control:** Git & GitHub

----

-## 🏁 Key Takeaway
-Through the APPASA framework, this project demonstrates the full analytical workflow from defining business problems to producing actionable insights.
-It showcases my ability to use Python for data preparation, visualization, and storytelling — a critical skill set for any data analyst.
+**Recommended Business Actions**
+1. Prepare for higher sales volume in December and during holiday seasons.
+2. Target major urban areas like San Francisco for marketing and logistics support.
+3. Schedule digital advertising during peak hours between 10 a.m. and 7 p.m.
+4. Create product bundles for popular accessory combinations.
+5. Keep essential, low-cost items well-stocked and promote high-margin products through cross-selling.